 I mean, how DID they do it?
 And why?
-It would have taken a lot of hard work and innovative thinking to move such heavy stones so they must have had a very compelling reason.
+It would have taken a lot of hard work and innovative thinking to move such heavy stones, so they must have had a very compelling reason.

 History points to its use as a burial ground, evidenced by the presence of dozens of burial mounds and human bones that were excavated from the sight in the 1900s.
 But with very little supporting evidence, there isn’t a clear understanding of how the sight was used and why.

 Speculation is part of what makes it so mysterious.
 Perhaps we’ll never really know the real history behind the construction of the monument, but you will definitely get a glimpse into the theories and evolution of the area at the Visitor Center, where an exhibition is set up with artifacts and objects found near the sight, along with a great amount of information on its significance.

 When I saw the monument in person, the enormity of the task became evident.
 Not only is it an impressive show of prehistoric engineering, it is quite evident that it was a sacred place, highly valued by the inhabitants of the area.

 Due to its historical value, Stonehenge was added to the UNESCO list of World Heritage Sites in 1986 and has since been restored and maintained in a manner that will preserve it for future generations.
 Visitors are no longer allowed to walk within the circle of stones, which will cut down on erosion and damage to the monument.

 The most impressive part of Stonehenge to me is the incredible length of time over which it was built.
 Based on carbon dating and a lot of scientific research that I won’t pretend to understand, researchers have concluded that construction was started near 3000 BC and continued at least until 1600 BC.

 Tips and Information for Visiting Stonehenge

 ⇒ There is an audio guide you can download one you’ve reached the Visitor Center.
 They offer free Wi-Fi you can easily download it.
 However, you’ll need your own smartphone and headphones to take advantage of this.

+A big thank you to VisitBritain for hosting our visit to Stonehenge.
+See all the coverage of the south west of England.
 As always, all thoughts and opinions expressed in this post are my own honest reflection on our travel experiences.